- What is BPA

 At the initiative of the French authorities, Bisphenol A (BPA) has been reclassified from a category 2 reprotoxic substance to a category 1B reprotoxic substance.
 This is not the result of new scientific data, but the effect of an adapted interpretation of the classification criteria.
 The new classification applies from 1 March 2018.

 Whilst the CMR 1B classification can trigger certain processes under REACH (as described above), the new classification of BPA – when it is enforced – will not affect compliance of BPA-based food contact materials with the respective legislation.

 Criteria to identify endocrine disruptors

 Within REACH, substances suspected of having endocrine disrupting properties are not yet assessed based on regulatory criteria.
 Instead, authorities and experts review available data using a number of reference documents such as the OECD Guidance Document on Standardised Test Guidelines for Evaluating Chemicals for Endocrine Disruption.

 In accordance with the Regulations on Biocides and Plant Protection Products, the European Commission had to define criteria for identifying endocrine disruptors.
 On 4 July 2017, more than a year after the European Commission published the first proposal for criteria to identify endocrine disruptors, Member States’ representatives formed a qualified majority supporting the most recent version of the proposal.
-The criteria, which are still to be formally adopted by the Council and European Parliament, are based on the WHO-criteria, but are modified in certain elements.
+The criteria are based on the WHO-criteria, but are modified in certain elements.
 In the short term, these criteria will only apply to biocides and plant protection products.
 The Commission has however indicated that they will also be used as basis beyond these regulations and would eventually be applied in other pieces of EU legislation, e.g. REACH.